ARTbio/Run-Galaxy/README.md

 14. [Optional] Here, if you do not have to work with the VM, you can turn off the VM and even trash it:
   - in one shot, go back to your VM control panel in the web browser, ensure that the running VM is checked, and press the Trash button in the top menu.
   - Confirm that you want to trash the VM and loose everything.
-  - after a few seconds the VM disappears from the Dashbord.
+  - after a few seconds the VM disappears from the Dashboard.